 Editor’s note (January 11, 2022): The Ten Commitments have been updated.
 Find all current resources related to The Ten Commitments at humanistcommitments.org.

-This spring Scout Master and fellow humanist, Jeff Cook, approached me about supporting the creation of a humanist workbook for scouts who desire to earn a humanist badge as part of Boy Scouts of America’s Religious Emblems Programs.
+This spring Scout Master and fellow humanist, Jeff Cook, approached me about supporting the creation of a humanist workbook for scouts who desire to earn a humanist medal as part of Boy Scouts of America’s Religious Emblems Programs.

 The Religious Emblems Programs, according to the Boy Scouts of America, “are programs created by the various religious groups to encourage youth to grow stronger in their faith.”
 These emblems are approved by the Boy Scouts of America and, once earned, are worn on the official uniform.
 At present, there are 26 religious groups represented within the Emblems Programs including not only Christian and Jewish denominations, but also Baha’i, Buddhist, Hindu, Islamic, Jain, Meher Baba, Moravian, and Nazarene faiths.
 However, still not represented are the unwelcomed atheists, humanists, and non-religious.

 The 105-year relationship with the Church of Latter-Day Saints and other organizations has led the scouts to become more conservative.
 But with the 2013 acceptance of gay members and 2017 opening the doors to transgender boys and enrollment of girls, things have started to shift away from century-old stances on membership.
 In a public statement on the changing status of the scouts’ membership and rebranding, Chief Scout Executive Michael Surbaugh said, “As we enter a new era for our organization, it’s important that all youth can see themselves in Scouting in every way possible.
 That’s why it’s important that the name for our Scouting program for older youth remain consistent with the single name approach used for the Cub Scouts.”